Unisex name: Brazilian

 Names that end with an i are considered unisex in Brazil.
 They tend to be Native Brazilian Indigenous names in origin, such as Araci, Jaci, Darci, Ubirani, but names from other cultures are now being absorbed, such as Remy, Wendy, and Eddy.
 Names that end with ir and mar tend to be unisex also, such as Nadir, Aldenir, Dagmar and Niomar – though in these cases there are some exceptions.

 Russian

-Diminutive forms of names in Russian language can be unisex, such as Sasha/Shura (Alexandr or Alexandra), Zhenya (Yevgeniy or Yevgeniya), Valya (Valentin or Valentina), Valera (Valeriy or Valeriya), Slava (for names ending with -slav or -slava), Vitalya (Vitaly or Vitalia).
+Unisex names are not common in Russian, partly because of the grammar of the Russian language in which gendered endings are assigned to most names of Slavic, Greek, Latin or Biblical origin, however, diminutive forms of names in Russian language can be unisex, such as Sasha/Shura (Alexandr or Alexandra), Zhenya (Yevgeniy or Yevgeniya), Valya (Valentin or Valentina), Valera (Valeriy or Valeriya), Slava (for names ending with -slav or -slava), Vitalya (Vitaly or Vitalia).

+It's worth noting that it's extremely uncommon to use the diminutive form as an official name (in passports, birth certificates etc.) as these are considered informal and seen as inappropriate for use in a formal capacity.

+Those who desire gender neutral names often borrow them from other languages, most commonly the Tatar language which offers more options than the Russian language.